cBournhonesque/lightyear/demos/spaceships/README.md

 ### P2P mode

 The demo can also run as a deterministic input-only game with no server.
-Start peer 0 with `cargo run --no-default-features --features=p2p -- --headless p2p --peer-id 0 --player-count 2` and peer 1 with the same command using `--peer-id 1`.
+Start peer 0 with `cargo run --no-default-features --features=p2p -- --headless=true p2p --peer-id 0 --player-count 2` and peer 1 with the same command using `--peer-id 1`.
 Every peer predicts the complete physics world, spawns the same bullets from the shared input stream, and applies collision and score changes deterministically.